barbazul/1kfa/mod_guide_gm.md

    friends will play protagonists who must face adversity to transform themselves and their world
- * Players interact with cards and tokens more than sheets of paper, which gives a certain tactile pleasure and feels familiar to board game players
+ * Players interact with cards and tokens more than sheets of paper, which gives a tactile significance and feels familiar to board game players
- * Play your favorite universe - use the setting of your favorite swords-and-magic universe from pop culture, 1kFA will support it!
+ * Play your favourite universe - use the setting of your favourite swords-and-magic universe from pop culture, 1kFA will support it!
- * The "surprise moment" happens for all players simultaneously - at the moment a card is flipped, the boldly printed result is immediately visible to everyone at the table
+ * The "surprise moment" happens for all players simultaneously - the moment a card is flipped, the result is *immediately* visible to everyone at the table
  * Layered mechanisms - choices in 1kFA move game resources and probabilities around - there's depth for players to explore and skill to build